julianthome/joanaudit/README.md

 As one can see, the main configuration file includes configurations for source, sink and declassfier signatures, a configuration part for the lattice, exclusion rules, i.e. a set of Java packages or classes that can be dropped during the SDG construction.
 Moreover, the configuration includes a set of entrypoints, i.e. the starting points for SDG construction.
 The file *classes.xml* contains categories of sources, sinks, and declassifiers.
 If sources, sinks and declassifiers are connected by a path but do not belong to the same category, they are filtered out.
+The file *autofix.xml* contains mappings from sinks to declassifier and context patterns that a string that flows to a sink has to match in order to identify an appropriate declassifer to fix the vulnerability.
 The following subsections explain the different parts of the configuration in detail.

 ## Security Lattice